Stat-WangXG/GoFIC/README.md

 # Goodness_of_fit-Inteval_Censored-cure
 Supplement to 'Goodness-of-fit test for a parametric mixture cure model under partly interval-censored data'.

 R code and data for analysis in Ziqi Geng, Jialiang Li, Yi Niu and Xiaogung Wang.
-Goodness-of-fit test for a parametric mixture cure model under partly interval-censored data.
-Biometrical Journal.
+Goodness-of-fit test for a parametric mixture cure model under partly interval-censored data. manuscript.

 Here is a general explanation of what is contained in the folders.